-If you’re unhappy with your current network, a new contract with a new provider will be the best option for you.
+If you’re unhappy with your current network, a new contract with a new provider may be the best option for you.
 So if you see a deal you like, go for it – it’s easy to carry your number across.

 Conversely, if you’re happy with your current provider, you’re probably better off staying with them and upgrading to a new model on the same network.

-Should I get a phone plan with unlimited data?
+Should I get a mobile phone deal with unlimited data?

-If you use your phone to watch videos and stream music on the go, or if you prefer WhatsApp over texting, an unlimited data plan might be the best option for you.
+If you often use your phone to watch videos and stream music on the go, or if you prefer WhatsApp over texting, an unlimited data plan might be the best option for you.

-On the other hand, if you prefer to call or text and only use the internet on your phone to check your emails from time to time, then a data bundle with a set allowance will do the job just fine.
+On the other hand, if you prefer to call or text and are normally connected to Wi-Fi, then a data bundle with a set allowance will do the job just fine.

 Compare phone cashback offers and free gifts